Tokyo Olympics seem sure to happen - but in 2021, not 2020 - WHIZ News

 “What better platform is there going to be than the Olympic Games when the world has pulled through the virus,” Payne told AP in an interview Sunday, just before the IOC announcement.
 “You’ve got a dynamic that will be even more powerful for Japan and the rest of the world.
 But you are going to have a tough road getting there.”

 The Olympic torch arrived Friday in northern Japan.
 The torch relay it set to begin on Thursday from that area but is in doubt.
 On Sunday, thousands crowed one northern city to view the flame.
-Organizers have asked spectators to show restraint, threatening to delay the relay or change plans.
+Spectators have been asked to show restraint, and there’s speculation the relay could be delayed.
+Organizers on Monday said a decision on whether to proceed with the relay could wait.

 As of Sunday, Japan had 1,719 confirmed cases of the virus, including 712 from a cruise ship, with 43 deaths.